ucsc-ospo/ucsc-ospo.github.io/content/report/osre25/ucsc/lbl/aidrin/20250612-Harish_Balaji/index.md

 As the AI community moves toward more data-centric practices, I believe frameworks like AIDRIN are essential.
 They help shift the conversation from "Does the model work?" to "Was the data ready in the first place?"

 In the coming weeks, I’ll be diving deeper into development, testing, and evaluation.
-I’m excited to contribute to a tool that emphasizes transparency and reproducibility in the AI lifecycle — and to share what I learn along the way.
+I’m excited to contribute to a tool that emphasizes transparency and reproducibility in the AI lifecycle, and to share what I learn along the way.

 If you’re working on similar challenges or care about improving data quality for AI, I’d love to connect.
 You can also explore my GSoC 2025 proposal below for a broader overview of the project goals: